codequestionmark421/java-to-roblox/README.md

 this program is meant for people who already have good experience with the roblox engine but would rather use java for scripting

-do ***not*** run this program from command line it is specifically meant to double clicked in your file explorer
+>currently no functionality

-currently no functionality
+>this isnt meant to be run from the command line just double click it from your file explorer